Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

   Benefits of service mocking:

-  - Conforms to design-first approach as mock responses are within OAS.
+  - Conforms to design-first approach since mock responses are within OAS.
   - Accelerates development of services and APIs.
   - Promotes parallel development of APIs across distributed teams.
   - Provides an enhanced full lifecycle API development experience with Dev Portal